-failing him/her, \the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Fifteenth Annual General Meeting of the Company to be held at Bukit Kiara Equestrian & Country Resort, Jalan Bukit Kiara, Off Jalan Damansara, 60000 Kuala Lumpur on Friday, 6 June 2014 at 10.00 a.m. and at any adjournment thereof in respect of mv/ our shareholding in the manner indicated below:

-Please delete the words "Chairman of the Meeting" if you wish to appoint some other person to be your proxy.

-No. Resolution For Against Ordinary Resolution 1 Declaration of a First and Final Single Tier Dividend of 2.5 sen per Ordinary Share of RM1.00 each for the financial year ended 31 December 2013 Ordinary Resolution 2 Approval of Directors' Fees for the financial year ended 31 December 2013 and payment thereof Ordinary Resolution 3 Re-election of Mr Ng Wai Kee as Director (Article 103) Ordinary Resolution 4 Re-election of Ms Yap Siew Foong as Director (Article 103) Ordinary Resolution 5 Re-appointment of Encik Ahmad @ Misron bin Yusof as Director (Section 129(6)) Ordinary Resolution 6 Re-appointment of Messrs Baker Tilly Monteiro Heng as Auditors Ordinary Resolution 7 Proposed Renewal of Authority under Section 132D of the Companies Act, 1965 for the Directors to allot and issue shares Ordinary Resolution 8 Proposed Renewal of Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature Ordinary Resolution 9 Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares

-(Please indicate with an "X" in the spaces provided whether you wish your votes to be cast for or against the resolutions.
-In the absence of specific directions, your proxy will vote or abstain as he/she thinks fit.)
+General Meetin Damansara, 60 my/our shareho the Chairman of the Meeting as my/our proxy to vote for me/us on my/our bag of the Company to be held at Bukit Kiara Equestrian & Country Resort, 1000 Kuala Lumpur on Monday, 22 June 2015 at 10.00 a.m. and at any adjuding in the manner indicated below: The words "Chairman of the Meeting" if you wish to appoint some other person to be you , Jalan ournme Bukit ent there Kiara, Off Jalan No. Resolution For Against Ordinary Resolution 1 Declaration of a First and Final Single Tier Dividend of 2.5 sen per Ordinary Share of RM1.00 each for the financial year ended 31 December 2014 Ordinary Resolution 2 Approval of the increase of Directors' Fees for the financial year ended 31 December 2014 and payment thereof Ordinary Resolution 3 Re-election of Mr Foo Lee Khean as Director (Article 103) Ordinary Resolution 4 Re-election of Mr Oei Kok Eong as Director (Article 109) Ordinary Resolution 5 Re-appointment of Madam Yap Siew Foong as Director (Section 129(6)) Ordinary Resolution 6 Re-appointment of Messrs Baker Tilly Monteiro Heng as Auditors Ordinary Resolution 7 Proposed Renewal of Authority under Section 132D of the Companies Act, 1965 for the Directors to allot and issue shares Ordinary Resolution 8 Proposed Renewal of Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature Ordinary Resolution 9 Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares of up to 10% of the Issued and Paid-Up Share Capital with an "X" in the spaces provided whether you wish your votes to be cast for specific directions, your proxy will vote or abstain as he/she thinks fit.) or ag ainst the e resolutions.
+In